Highgate tube station

-Highgate is a London Underground station and former railway station in Archway Road, in the London Borough of Haringey in north London.
+Highgate is a London Underground station and a former railway station.
+It is located in Archway Road in the London Borough of Haringey, North London.
 The station takes its name from nearby Highgate Village.
-It is on the High Barnet branch of the Northern line, between East Finchley and Archway stations, and is in Travelcard Zone 3.
+It is on the High Barnet branch of the Northern line, between East Finchley and Archway stations.
+It is in London fare zone 3.

 The station was originally opened in 1867, on the Great Northern Railway's line between Finsbury Park and Edgware stations.
 As part of their only partially completed Northern Heights plan, the London Underground started serving the station in 1941, using new platforms in tunnels beneath the surface station.
 The platforms of the surface station remain, but were last used in 1954; the section of the line through them to Finsbury Park was closed in 1970 and lifted by 1972.
 One of the original 1867 station buildings still exists and is in use as a private house.